nobodyishappy/tp/docs/UserGuide.md

 # TeamTracker User Guide

-TeamTracker is a **desktop app for managing contacts and tasks, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you need help with managing tasks, TeamTracker can help to track your task so that you would not have trouble remembering your tasks.
+Welcome to TeamTracker, your **ultimate solution for managing contacts and tasks!**

+Designed with **simplicity** in mind, TeamTracker seamlessly **combines** the ease of a **Graphical User Interface (GUI)** with the efficiency of a **Command Line Interface (CLI)**, catering to users of all technical abilities.

+Don't worry if you're not tech-savvy – TeamTracker is designed for **effortless use**, whether you're a coding geek or just getting started.
+Our **intuitive interface** makes task and contact management a breeze, so you can focus on what matters most without any hassle.

 <!-- * Table of Contents -->
 <page-nav-print />